KeenanSegenchuk/UptonAir/README.md

+# How to Use
-Run main to pull the last 2 weeks of data from purpleair's API.
+1. Run main to pull the last 2 weeks of data from purpleair's API.
-Run data cleaner to order data by timestamp and remove duplicates.
+2. Run data cleaner to order data by timestamp and remove duplicates.
-Sensors.txt specifies which sensors to pull from and data.txt is where the sensor data will be written to.
+(Sensors.txt specifies which sensors to pull from and data.txt is where the sensor data will be written to.)